International Staff Band

 The International Staff Band (ISB) is the premier brass band of the Salvation Army.
 Based in London, UK, the band performs Christian music in concerts, worship services, television and radio broadcasts, and studio recordings.

 In 2008, the ISB released the album Together on Universal Classics and Jazz, which was nominated for NS&I Album of the Year at the 2009 Classical BRIT Awards.
-Since 1994, the band has been led by Dr Stephen Cobb.
+In January 2026, Jonathan Evans became the Bandmaster of the ISB, succeeding Dr Stephen Cobb who had held the position since April 1994.